xaozo/vba-projects/README.md

 * Input validation

 ## Profitability Analysis
 This mini-project implements a user form that allows the user to simulate a profitability analysis based on net present value (NPV) of a given proposed capital project.
+A Monte Carlo simulation is performed and the proportion of simulations yielding positive NPV is displayed.
 It assumes a fixed set of input variables with fixed distribution types, but the distribution parameters can be customized.

 Features:
 * Ability to input custom distribution parameters (eg. mean and standard deviation for a normally distributed input variable)